 Donate to help

-When you donate November 14-18, your gift will be matched to TRIPLE your impact.
-Your gift funds lifesaving research and community programs that support healthy moms and strong babies.Donate
+Your gift funds lifesaving research and community programs that keep families healthy and strong.Donate

 Sign Our Petition to Fight for the Health and Lives of All Moms

 I stand with March of Dimes and call on Congress to act today to swiftly pass a comprehensive maternal health package.
 By improving the health of moms, we can ensure better outcomes for them and their babies.

 You can make a huge difference in communities like yours during Prematurity Awareness Month.

 Visit our gift guide to purchase a HERO T-shirt for everyone in your family.Shop Now

 You can also start a Facebook fundraiser to make a meaningful gift to support healthy moms and strong babies.Start Now

 Creating a do-it-yourself fundraising campaign is a fun and easy way to empower families.Create